Military Sexual Trauma: Resources

 VA’s Health Care Services for MST

-Summary of eligibility requirements and types of MST-related services available through VA.
+Summary of eligibility requirements and types of MST-related health care services available through VA.

 Details on VA’s disability compensation for conditions related to MST.
 (Veterans do not need to have a VA disability rating to receive free MST-related treatment through VA.)

 Visit this site to view stories from Veterans who have overcome mental health challenges, including those related to MST.
 Make the Connection is a one-stop resource where Veterans and their families and friends can explore information on mental health issues, hear fellow Veterans and their families share stories of resilience, and access the support and resources they need.